FasTnT/epcis/README.md

 1. Download the source code, and create a new user/database in PostGreSQL for FasTnT;
 2. Update the `FasTnT.Database` connection string in the project `FasTnT.Host` with your PostGreSQL connection string;
 3. Start the repository with the command `$ dotnet run -p src\FasTnT.Host\FasTnT.Host.csproj`
-4. Create the SQL schemas and tables with the request: `curl -X POST http://localhost:54805/Services/1.2/Migrate`
+4. Create the SQL schemas and tables: `curl -X POST http://localhost:54805/Services/1.2/Database/Migrate`
 5. That's it!
 You have a properly working EPCIS 1.2 repository.

-## Endpoints
+## HTTP Endpoints

 ### EPCIS endpoints:

+The API is secured using HTTP Basic authentication.
+The default username:password value is `admin:P@ssw0rd`

 - Capture: `/Services/1.2/Capture`
 - Queries : `/Services/1.2/Query`